-Instructor: Alessandro Tampieri, Luca Tiberti
+Instructor: Alessandro Tampieri and Luca Tiberti

-The purpose of the course is to enable the students to understand the complex functioning of the macroeconomy of developing countries and thus to be able to respond to their real-life macro problems.
-Part 1 offers an overview of standard models used in advanced economies.
+The purpose of the course is to enable the students to understand the complex functioning of the macroeconomy of developing countries thus to be able to respond to their real-life macro problems.
+Part 1 offers an overview of standard models used in the advanced economies.
 Part 2 discusses the main structural and institutional differences between developed and developing countries that justify the construction of alternative models for the latter.
-It also analyzes long-term and short-term growth models reflecting the real-life conditions of poor countries.
-Such models show that the conclusions reached on their basis often differ from those arrived at based on standard macroeconomics.
-Finally, Part 3 discusses macro topics concerning stable growth and poverty reduction, the inequality-growth-poverty nexus and macro policies, and the gender inequality-growth nexus.
-Recent contributions to the literature on macroeconomics issues in developing countries complement the course contents.
+It also analyze long-term and short-term growth models reflecting the real-life conditions of poor countries.
+Such models show that the conclusions reached on their basis often differ from those arrived at on the basis of standard macroeconomics.
+Part 3 illustrates models of dependent economies, commodity exporters, 'gaps models', and others that are important in developing countries.
+Finally, Part 4 discusses macro topics, to ensure stable growth and poverty reduction as well as the inequality-growth-poverty nexus and macro policies.
 The theoretical approach of the Teaching Notes is eclectic, though its overall slant is Keynesian-Structuralist.

-SDGs: 1,8,9,10,16.
+SDGs: 8, 9, 10, 16.